What is the purpose of this program?

 What is the process for becoming and Junior/Youth Counselor?

 Candidates must fill out and submit an online application.
-Application deadline is April 8.
+Application deadline has been extended to April 22.

 Once their application has been approved then they will participate in a face-to-face or phone interview with Conference and Camp staff.
 If selected, JCs and YCs will participate in a training at Bridgeport the Sunday before their camp begins.